 Contacts are not stored on WhatsApp API.
 After verifying your contacts, you can import them to a WhatsApp CRM.
 While WhatsApp documentation does not comprehensively explain contact imports, we’ve covered how to do so in this article.

 Sometimes, a contact's phone number might change hands.
 Businesses would not be aware of the change of number ownership unless they opt to receive User Identity Notifications.

 User Identity Notifications

 User Identity Notifications ensure that businesses are communicating with the right Contact.
 Upon opting into these notifications, businesses will receive alerts when they receive messages from a re-registered number under a new user.

 Unless businesses acknowledge the re-registration, they are unable to message these numbers.
 This protects both businesses and customers from leaking sensitive information over WhatsApp.
 Plus, User Identity Notifications prevent businesses from getting flagged for spam lest they message someone who did not opt-in.

 You’ve made it to the end!
-Now that you have learned everything you need to know about WhatsApp API, get ready to apply your newfound knowledge and take your business to the next level with WhatsApp API.
+Now that you have learned everything you need to know about WhatsApp Business API, get ready to apply your newfound knowledge and take your business to the next level.